mmprotest/realtime-audio-chat/README.md

 ```

 ### Using the realtime chat
-1. Open the FastRTC UI (terminal prints the URL) and allow microphone access.
+1. Start the app and visit the printed Gradio URL (defaults to <http://localhost:7860>).
+Allow microphone access.
-2. Visit the side panel at [http://localhost:7862](http://localhost:7862).
+2. Upload or record a 2–10 s clean reference voice clip in the **Voice cloning** panel.
-3. Upload a 2–10 s clean reference voice clip.
-The assistant will mimic its tone.
+3. Add optional persona cues (tone, pacing, fillers, cultural cues, etc.) and click **Save persona**.
-4. Describe conversational persona cues (tone, pacing, fillers, etc.) and save.
+4. Hold the microphone record button, speak, then release — the pause detector automatically hands off the captured audio once you stop talking.
-5. Start speaking—Moonshine STT transcribes, the LLM responds, and F5-TTS streams cloned speech back within ~0.5–1.5 s on GPU.
+5. Moonshine STT transcribes the audio, the OpenAI model replies, and F5-TTS streams cloned speech back in near realtime without any extra clicks.

 ### Latency tips
 - Prefer GPUs (`DEVICE=cuda`).